REI Co-op Flexlite Chair Review

 Our Analysis and Test Results

-This chair was unanimously comfortable amongst all our testers, but we found it hard to use on less than solid surfaces, making it a questionable choice for the outdoor activities we love.
+All our testers found this chair comfortable, but it's hard to use on less than solid surfaces, making it a questionable choice for the outdoor activities we love.

-The seat on this chair felt deeper than most, and we loved the way we could recline and relax in this chair.
+The seat on this chair feels deeper than most, and we love the way it allows the user to recline and relax.
 We never felt like we were slipping out of it, and the sides are low enough to allow for free range of arm motion.
-The Flexlite sits 10 inches off the ground, which is nicer than the short seat of the Chair Zero but still noticeably lower than that of the Joey.
+The Flexlite sits 10 inches off the ground, which is nicer than the short seat of other models in our review.

-We enjoyed this chair, that is until we put it on an uneven surface.
-While ideal for cooking or packing in the parking lot, this chair wobbled on grass and sunk quickly in the sand.
-The legs and feet are amongst the smallest of any of the tent style chairs we tested, leaving us to question our sitting security and dock the Flexlite one point in this metric.
-It's important to note, though, that this chair is way more comfortable than any taco style chair in our review, giving it a significant advantage over some of its competitors.
+As far as the Flexlite goes, we only enjoyed this chair until we put it on an uneven surface.
+While ideal for cooking or packing in the parking lot, this chair wobbles on grass and sinks quickly in the sand.
+The legs and feet are amongst the smallest of any of the tent-style chairs we tested, leaving us to question our sitting security.
+It's important to note, though, that this chair is one of the most comfortable taco-style chairs in our review, giving it a significant advantage over some of its competitors.

 Here at OutdoorGearLab, our minimalist-minded reviews always appreciate a product that performs a variety of functions.
-We found the Flexlite to have less practical applications than its closest competitor, the Joey, but we still agree that it makes for a decent backpacking chair.
+We find the Flexlite to have less practical applications than some of its closest competitors, but we still agree that it makes for a decent backpacking chair.

-We loved the side pocket on this product and were surprised that some of the other contenders didn't have a similar feature.
-The pull tabs on the upper holsters make the chair easy to disassemble, but in the end, the feet prohibited us from using this chair in many situations.
+We love the side pocket on this product and are surprised that some of the other contenders don't have a similar feature.
+The pull tabs on the upper holsters make the Flexlite easy to disassemble, but in the end, the feet prohibited us from using this chair in many situations.